adafruit/Adafruit_LSM303DLHC/README.md

 # Adafruit LSM303DLHC Driver (Accelerometer + Magnetometer)

-This library has been replaced by
+This library has been replaced by the following libraries and will no longer be supported.
+Please switch to the new libraries.

 [Adafruit_LSM303_Accel](https://github.com/adafruit/Adafruit_LSM303_Accel) for the accelerometer and